 The learned knowledge from the second stage of pretraining is transferred and fine-tuned to improve performance in classifying CXRs as showing normal lungs or COVID-19 viral pneumonia disease manifestations.
-Table 3 shows the datasets used and their distribution toward this fine-tuning stage.
-We compare this performance to that without repeated CXR-specific pretraining, referred to as Baseline, where the ImageNet-pretrained CNNs are retrained out-of-the-box to categorize the CXRs as showing normal lungs or COVID-19 viral disease manifestations.
+Table 2 shows the datasets and their distribution used in various stages of learning proposed in this study.
+We compare this performance to that without repeated CXR-specific pretraining, referred to as Baseline.
+In the Baseline data set the ImageNet-pretrained CNNs are retrained out-of-the-box to categorize the CXRs as showing normal lungs or COVID-19 viral disease manifestations.
 For the normal class, we pooled CXRs in a patient-specific manner from various collections to introduce generalization and improve model performance.
 During this training step, we performed a patient-level split of the train and test data as follows: The CXRs from the Montreal-COVID-19 and Twitter-COVID-19 collections are combined (n = 360) where n is the total number of images in the collection.
-The data is split at the patient-level into 80% for training and 20% for testing.
+The data are split at the patient-level into 80% for training and 20% for testing.
 We randomly allocated 10% of the training data for validation.
 The test set includes 72 CXRs, containing 36 CXRs each from the Montreal-COVID-19 and Twitter-COVID-19 collections.
+The